 - Service, Leadership and Round Square Programs: Students can get involved in a wide range of Service activities and there are many opportunities for students to show leadership such as by actively participating in our structured Round Square Program

 - Outdoor Education Program: Two camps in Year 7 and one in Year 8 are part of a developmental Outdoor Education Program with a strong focus on strengthening relationships among other things

 Personal Notebook Program

-Year 7 is the first year of this compulsory one-to-one program.
-We seek to provide the best tools for our students and in 2015 all Year 7 students were issued with a Microsoft Surface Pro 3 that they can use as a standard laptop and as a touch screen tablet and digital tablet pen.
+We seek to provide the best tools for our students and all Year 7 students are issued with a touch screen laptop they can use as a standard laptop and as a touch screen tablet and digital tablet pen.
 Our students and teachers love the flexibility that these devices offer that allows them to be used in innovative ways across all subjects.